Jaswiese/credentials-manager/README.md

 ```
 ### Frontend

-cd to the frontend directory
+cd to the frontend directory, if you are in the root of the project the command should be:

 ```
 cd frontend